Maldives rescue diver dies in search for missing Italians

 The University of Genoa said the victims included a marine biology professor, her daughter and two young researchers.

-Chief government spokesman Mohamed Hussain Shareef said an investigation had been launched into why the group went below the officially permitted depth of 30 metres.
+Chief government spokesman Mohamed Hussain Shareef said an investigation had been launched into why the group went below the officially permitted depth of 30m.

-The body of one diver, yet to be publicly named, was found in a cave at a depth of 60 metres.
+The body of one diver, yet to be publicly named, was found in a cave at a depth of 60m.

 "The Ministry of Tourism and Civil Aviation has suspended the operating licence of the liveaboard vessel MV Duke of York indefinitely, pending the outcome of an investigation into the diving incident that occurred in Vaavu Atoll on May 14," the ministry said.

-The Duke of York is a 36-metre luxury boat that can accommodate 25 guests.
+The Duke of York is a 36m luxury boat that can accommodate 25 guests.

 Italy's foreign ministry confirmed on Thursday that all five of its nationals had died.

-The low-lying Maldives, a nation of 1,192 tiny coral islands scattered some 800 kilometres across the equator in the Indian Ocean, is a luxury holiday destination popular with divers, who often stay at secluded resorts or on liveaboard dive boats.
+The low-lying Maldives, a nation of 1,192 tiny coral islands scattered about 800km across the equator in the Indian Ocean, is a luxury holiday destination popular with divers, who often stay at secluded resorts or on liveaboard dive boats.